 Doctoral Programme in Technology - Admission Criteria and Instructions for Applicants

-Applications for the right to pursue doctoral studies in DPT doctoral programme are processed two times a year, once in the autumn and once in the spring.
-In the autumn call, in addition to a right to study, you can also apply for a fixed-term funded doctoral researcher position under an employment contract.
+Applications for the right to pursue doctoral studies in DPT doctoral programme are processed three times a year, twice in the autumn and once in the spring.
+In the first autumn call, in addition to a right to study, you can also apply for a fixed-term funded doctoral researcher position under an employment contract.

-The next call for applications for a right to study a doctoral degree is open 28 February - 28 March 2024.
-The application form closes at 3 pm (local time in Finland).
+The next call for applications is open 28 August - 13 September 2024.
+The application forms close at 4 pm (local time in Finland).

 Please read the call for applications carefully prior to applying.
 A link to the electronic application will be found by clicking the purple "Apply here" box below.